 Most famous Christmas tradition in Mexico is the Posada (Spanish for Inn or Lodging).
 This procession reenacts the search of shelter by Joseph and Mary before Jesus was born.
 The celebrants (children) go from house to house carrying the images of Mary and Joseph looking for shelter.
 The Posada makes its way to designated homes where they sing about Joseph and Mary asking for a home.
 The children are told, however, that there is no room in the house and that they must go away.
 Eventually, the children are invited in where they say prayers of thanks and then they have a party with food, games and fireworks.

 Romanian villages practice the custom called ‘Ignatius’ wherein a pig is specially chosen for this purpose and fed to make it grow fat, often around 300 pounds.
-It is then sacrificed in every house in the honor of Saint Ignatius.
+The pig is then sacrificed in every house in the honor of Saint Ignatius.
 Many places would traditionally dress up someone with a multicolored mask as the goat known as the ‘Capra’.
 It goes round with the carol singers, jumps and dances and getting up to lots of mischief.

 10. United Kingdom